plcrodrigues/plcrodrigues.github.io/_pages/team.md

 Some of their names are:

 ## Ph.D. students
-- Pierre-Louis Ruhlmann (co-supervised with Michael Arbel) - 2023 to 2026
-- Julia Linhart (co-supervised with Alex Gramfort) - 2021 to 2024
+- Julia Linhart (co-supervised with Alex Gramfort) -- From 2021 to 2024

 ## Post-docs
-- Jhouben Cuesta Ramirez (co-supervised with Florence Forbes and GEHC) - 2022 to 2024
+- Jhouben Cuesta Ramirez (co-supervised with Florence Forbes) - From 2022 to 2024

 ## Interns
 - Maelig Hurte (UGA) - 2023